Law enforcement officers will offer every person reporting

 procedures will be provided by a law enforcement officer if

-requested by the victim.
+requested by the victim/survivor.

 When making a report there is no requirement to meet in person

-initial report is made to law enforcement.
+their initial report is made to law enforcement.

-Reasonable efforts will be made to meet the needs of the victim
+Reasonable efforts will be made to meet the needs of the

-to law enforcement during the investigation.
+in providing information to law enforcement during the investigation.

-interviewing of identified witnesses and perpetrators.
+This includes the interviewing of identified witnesses and perpetrators.

 Investigators will utilize strategies to identify and document